ItsPrathameshGaikwad/CODSOFT/README.md

-# CODSOFT
+# CODSOFT INTERNSHIP
-This repository contains task of my codsoft internship
+This repository contains tasks of my codsoft internship in Python Programming It contains Task No.-2,3,4